soyart/artnoi.com/artnoi.com/src/blog/etc/audio-fidelity/index.md

 ## Test tones are not music?

-This has been brought up every time I discuss audio with audio-fools.
+This has been brought up every time I discuss audio with audiofools.

 Well, the tones and music are indeed the same, the way these audio equipments see it.

 So if your equipment could not even reproduce the easy 1KHz tone without audible distortion and noise, how on earth then can it reproduce the much more complex and challenging music signal?

+I do think of this tone vs music argument to be idiotic, since if you're doing other kind of engineering, you'd at least want to be assured by some form of tests like software unit tests to ensure that it works well in all department, audible artifacts or not.

 ## Habitual effect